kenzasam/hybridmicrofluidics/quick_start_package/README.md

 We realize the setup of a microfluidic system is not easy, and many possible hardware designs are out there.
 For an Open Source alternative, we can point to OpenDrop.
 Most systems however rely on the same basics: a micro-controller, connected to port expanders, connected to optocouplers that open up the path for high AC voltage to reach electrodes.
-This software is written in a way that you could easily change the prot expander addresses, and adapt it to your own "numbering" system.
+This software is written in a way that you could easily change the port expander addresses, and adapt it to your own "numbering" system.
+Similarly, you can change the syringe pump system, and write a library for your own pump system.
 All the rest this software does, is giving biologists an easy entry to write scripts for automation of microfluidic procedures.

 ### How to set up the software

 1. Download the quick_start package and unzip.
 Place this folder somewhere convenient.
 Keep all files in the same folder.
 2. Make sure your system is set up correctly.
 [See installation guide](../install_guide.md).
 2. Change the path in the ChipViewer batch file, to point to the chipviewer.exe.
 This was installed during your ArduBridge installation.